bomatson/accountable/_posts/howard/2018-02-26-howard-goals-week-commencing-26-feb-2018.md

 1. Contact 7 x potential clients/connectors with 3 very clear things I can do, i.e. Product Management, BD, Product Marketing.
 Include at least 1 VC to test on.
 Receive 2 repsonses, of which 1 is a meeting request.
 (Leap 1)

+80% success: Didn't get in touch with VCs, but did get something back from a potential client.
+Can improve specificity of skill offering

 2. Send proposal to VaynerMedia for 6 week program with content and costs (Leap 1)

+0% success: Carried into next week

 3. Confirm Stems event with venue, contact attendees asking them to pay $25 to secure their place.
 Get 5 solid commitments (Leap 1)

+90% success: Venue confirmed, invites sent.
+4 people confirmed

 4. Contact someone mid/senior at WeWork (or another suitable larger co-work company) and a response with a view to doing talks and workshops with them (Leap 1 and 2)

+0% success: Carried into next week

 ### Deprioritised / Stretch

 - Record 2 podcasts with better sound quality and content that episodes 1-3 (Leap 1)

+100% success: Done!

 - Build 3 basic features for the MVP in rails (Leap 2)